-(b) Make decisions on credit and credit-related services that we may provide to you, your partner, or other members of your household or your business (including the appropriate payment method).
+(b) Make decisions on credit and credit-related services that we may provide to you (any person named on your Together Energy account), other members of your household or your business (including decisions on the appropriate payment method for your charges),

-(f) Manage your personal, your partner’s and/or business (if you have one) credit or credit-related account or other facilities by the credit reference agency.
+(f) Manage your personal and/or business (if you have one) credit or credit-related account or other facilities by the credit reference agency,

 (g) Trace your whereabouts and recover debts that you owe.

-9.4 At Together Energy we accept all of our customers at face value – we will only credit if you have missed or repeatedly miss a payment.
-When we do credit check, it will leave a footprint and could have an impact on future credit applications
+9.4 At Together Energy we accept all of our customers at face value – we will only carry out a credit check for the reasons explained in clause 9.1 above.
+When we carry out a credit check, it will leave a footprint and could have an impact on your future credit applications

 9.5 Based on your credit check, we may ask you for a security deposit or to pay via prepayment meter.